-Are you or are you about to become a new pet parent?
-Visit our New Clients portal to discover and learn all about what to expect, download essential new pet forms, and more!
+If you are a new pet parent or are about to become one, be sure to visit our New Clients portal to access essential pet forms and learn all about what to expect.

 There are many things for you to take into consideration when adding another furry friend to your family.
 Do you already have pets?
 What “tricks” will you (or should you) teach your pet?
-What kind of food should I buy?
-How do I make this affordable?
+What kind of food should you buy?
+How do you make this affordable?

 After adding a new pet to your family, the first thing you should do is make an appointment with your veterinarian so they can examine your new pet, administer the appropriate vaccinations, and do a few routine tests to make sure your new friend is happy and healthy.